 If this evidence is provided, the applicant may be deemed admissible, on a case by case basis.

-What kinds of diseases make you inadmissible?
+What kinds of diseases make you inadmissible to the United States?

 Infection with diseases such as tuberculosis, infectious leprosy, and certain STDs such as chancroid, gonorrrhea, donovanosis, Durand-Nicolas-Favre disease and syphilis are all considered grounds for barring entry.
 Other communicable diseases may be included at various times by the US Department of Health.
 You may also be denied entry for refusing vaccinations or for physical or mental disorders which have resulted in harmful behaviour.